 You may wear your LBD whenever you go, as with the help of one little black dress you can create numerous looks in any style from casual and sporty to official ones.

-Little Black Dress and Coat Outfit
+Little Black Dress and a Trench or a Coat

 Leather Jacket and LBD

-LBD and a cardigan
+An LBD and a Cardigan

 In spring and fall it’ll look nice with a cardigan:

 Little Black Dress & Parka Looks